Susmitha65/Susmitha65/README.md

-"Hey there!
-I'm Susmitha V, a passionate software developer with expertise in Python, JavaScript, CSS.
-I love exploring new technologies and contributing to open-source projects in my spare time.
-Let's connect and collaborate on exciting projects together!"
+### Overview

+* Software developer with expertise in Python, JavaScript, and CSS.
+* Passionate about building web applications and exploring new technologies.
+* Actively intrested to contribute to open-source projects in my spare time.
+* Looking for opportunities to collaborate on exciting projects.